Hey Kids (Start Here)

 Volker was impressed.

-Rush was not.
-He immediately struggled to sit, but Telford pressed him back.
+Rush wasn’t.
+He tried to sit, but Telford pressed him back.

-“Just stay here,” Telford mouthed silently at Rush, his expression concerned.
+“Just stay here,” Telford mouthed silently at Rush.
 “Stay.”

 “Don’t you need—” Volker began.

-“No,” Telford said quickly, before Volker could complete the question.
+“No,” Telford said before Volker could finish the question.
 “Stay here.
 Make sure he doesn’t set the ship on fire.”
-He held Volker’s gaze and then mouthed, “No talking.”
+He held Volker’s gaze, pointed a finger into his face, and mouthed, “No. Talking.”

 Or.

-Maybe Dale from the Sixth House was a nice guy.
+Maybe Dale of the Sixth House was a nice guy.
+Maybe he’d had a nice Fourth House mom.
 There must be nice people in the Lucian Alliance.
-Ginn, for one, had seemed pretty okay.
+Ginn had seemed pretty okay.

-He decided to hell with it.
-He pulled off his jacket and carefully draped it over the other man; Stockholm syndrome and putative-concealed-video-surveillance-equipment be damned.
+Volker peeled off his jacket and draped it over the other man; Stockholm Syndrome and concealed video surveillance equipment be damned.

-The walls pressed down upon him and he shut his eyes, trying to think of anywhere but where he was, trying to think of fields.
-Of panoramas, of vistas, of the endlessness of space but failing, consistently failing until he thought of Caltech—of the lawn outside the Planetary Sciences Building where the undergraduates would do their problem sets when the weather was nice.
+He thought of Caltech.
+Of the lawn outside the Planetary Sciences Building, where the undergraduates would do their problem sets when the weather was nice.
 Rectangular.
 Green.
 Framed by elegant buildings.

 There, no trees blocked the sun.

 He was a scientist.
 A good one.
-And right now he was just—defining his question.
-Which was gonna go something like: whom, if anyone, had been brainwashed?
+Right now, all he needed to do was define his question.
+Something like: who, if anyone, had been brainwashed?

 “You okay?”
 Volker mouthed.

-They waited in silence for Telford to do whatever it was that he was doing—scanning for bugs, or starting the engines, or plotting a course, or all three.
+They waited in silence while Telford scanned for bugs, or started the engines, or plotted a course, or all three.

-The quiet felt raw against his nerves.
+The quiet felt raw against Volker’s edged-up nerves.
 The need to talk to Rush was overwhelming.

 But Telford had said no talking.